eduardocorrearaujo/lstm_transf_to_state/README.md

 This repo contains the models used to forecast the dengue cases in the 2024/2025.

 To use the codes in this repository is necessary to download all the `.csv` and `.csv.gz` files made available by the sprint organizers and saved it in the data folder.
 The other necessary `.csv` files are already available in the `data` folder.

 ## Data preprocessing

 The functions related to preprocessing the data are saved in the `preprocess_data.py`.
 Between then, as the model's output, according to the sprint, should be weeks 41-40, there is a function to redefine this interval as 1-52.
 Therefore, this function (`transform_epiweek_label`) transforms a label from epidemiological week '201041' into week '201101'.
 The epiweeks `53` have been removed from the data.

 The neural network uses as input the dengue cases in transformer epiweeks 1-52 of the year before last (y-2) and the epiweeks 1-37 of the previous year to predict weeks 1-52 of the next year.
 There were tested multiple predictors that are described in the table below. **The transformed epiweek 37 refers to week 25 (considering the first week in January) it has been done since requested by the sprint rules**

 **The normalized data from all the regional health departments will be used as training data.
-The data of each regional health is normalized considering the data of the regional health.** The preprocessing steps are highlighted in the Figures below.
+In general, models are trained on just one time series, but here, to increase the number of observations, given that our n of years is small for each region, I trained a model for all the regions instead of a model for each region.
+So, I'm normalizing the data for each region based only on its own data and not using the data for the other regions as a reference.** The preprocessing steps are highlighted in the Figures below.
 In general the `simple model` had a better performance (with less time training) compared with the `climate model`.

 ![Preprocessing data](./figures/details_preprocessing.png)
 ![Preprocessing data](./figures/preprocess_data.png)